OnSive/CEC.Blazor.RouteView/readme.md

 Hopefully I've demonstrated the principles you can use to build the extra functionality into the core Blazor framework.
 None of the components are finished articles.
 Use them and develop them as you wish.

-If you're reading this article a long time into the future chack [here](https://shauncurtis.github.io/articles/A-Flexible-App.html) for the latest version
+If you're reading this article a long time into the future chack [here](https://shauncurtis.github.io/articles/A-Flexible-App.html) for the latest version.